-Consequences of Choosing a Wrong Contractor
+Consequences of Choosing the Wrong Contractor

 Anna T. – We lived in our house for 16 years and decided to rebuild and remodel it.
 So asked few friends and they recommended a GC which we interviewed.
 They sounded knowledgeable, with experience too, their bid was most attractive to us so we made a decision and that’s how it started.
 First was demolition and everything happened so fast, we were excited to see the process going but it was only a beginning.
-When the house came together and we were walking on the construction site imagining were rooms, plumbing and other stuff should be I realized that those people were not managing it, they were not following schedule, paying attention to details.
+When the house came together and we were walking on the construction site, imagining where rooms, plumbing and other stuff should be, I realized that those people were not managing it, they were not following schedule, paying attention to details.
 I understand that there can be back orders, something can break during construction, such mistakes happen and contractor should be able to fix them but ordering wrong materials, miscommunicating with subs and owners and most of all not knowing what you are doing gave us an idea that those people were not professionals, had no experience in building such a big project.
 Yes, they had done it before, maybe a room addition, bathroom remodel or some minor remodeling projects but not such a big one.

 Before we started looking for a contractor we had everything prepared, we had our architect to do drawing, design, layout, all the measurements and we needed a contractor to come in and start construction.
 But when it started and everything went so wrong we were very frustrated.
 Our problem was that according to our contract if we canceled it before completion we would have to pay to our contractor anyways and then go and find different company.
 So there was no other way but to make them finish the project.